igordejanovic/rustemo/docs/src/handling_errors/handling_errors.md

-To put it differently, the question is if the next `If` statement should be nested inside the body of the previous `If` statement, in which case we should shift, or in the body of some outer `If` statement, in which case we should reduce and treat the next `If` as the statement on the same nesting level.
+To put it differently, the question is if the next `If` statement should be nested inside the body of the previous `If` statement, in which case we should shift, or in the body of some outer `If` statement, in which case we should reduce previous statement and treat the next `If` as the statement on the same nesting level.

 The rest two conflicts are similar: